PX4/PX4-Autopilot/nuttx/configs/README.txt

 	tools.
 The development environment is Cygwin under WinXP.

 configs/hymini-stm32v
 	A configuration for the HY-Mini STM32v board.
+This board is based on the STM32F103VCT chip.

 configs/kwikstik-k40.
     Kinetis K40 Cortex-M4 MCU.
 This port uses the FreeScale KwikStik-K40